SebastianGTTS/situational-business-model-developer/README.md

 # Situational Business Model Developer

-The Situational Business Model Developer (SMDB) is a software tool for a novel approach to support the situation-specific business model development.
+The Situational Business Model Developer (SBMD) is a software tool for a novel approach to support the situation-specific business model development.
 That development aims to adjust the business model development methods as well as the business models to the actual situation of the developing organization.

 ## Introduction